 Countless variables make reward money difficult for criminologists to study, and law enforcement officials say they’ve had mixed results with the time-honored tactic.
 Monetary rewards can mean that investigators get bombarded with erroneous leads; they can cast doubt upon a witness’ motives during trial.
 Disputes can arise over how a bounty is paid out.

-But police continue to rely on reward money as a means to draw out wary informants, sometimes those who can break a case.
+But police continue to rely on reward money as a means to draw out wary informants, sometimes those who can break

 The lure of a cash reward can help push a reluctant witness or tipster into sharing what they know.
 But it can also bring forth people with worthless and completely untrue leads.